scottaohara/accessibility_interview_questions/README.md

 ## Design
 - Talk about the pros and cons of flat and [skeuomorphic design](http://whatis.techtarget.com/definition/skeuomorphism) trends in regards to accessibility.
-- Explain the importance of color contrast.
+- Explain the importance of color contrast in designing for inclusion.
 - Besides `:hover`, name other states an actionable element (links, buttons, form controls, etc.) could have styles for, and why providing them is important?
 - What are your thoughts on the removal of visual focus indicators for UI elements?
 - If a form or form field were to return an error message, where might you want those error messages to be located?